rangv/MarchWorkshop/AzureIoTCentral/README.md

 2. To create a template, start by selecting **+New**.

-3. Choose **MXChip** from the existing pre-built templates, and click **Create** to build your own template from scratch.
+3. Choose **MXChip** from the pre-built templates, and click **Create**.

    ![Device template library](images/devicetemplatelibrary.png)

+> [!NOTE]
-4. When you create a custom template, you see the **Device Details** page for your new device template.
-IoT Central automatically creates a simulated device when you create a device template.
+> When you create a device template, you will see the **Device Details** page for your new device template.
+IoT Central automatically creates a simulated device associated device template.
 A simulated device lets you test the behavior of your application before you connect a real device.

     **MXChip** device template has the following characteristics: